UzbekistanTeamADMS/SkyrocketSQLCareer/README.md

 - Database server: Postgresql

+### Dataset

+To satisfy our goals to provide education platform with SQL puzzles, all we need is any database with complex relations between tables and huge amount of data in them.
+The perfect choice to satisfy our requirements was Lahman’s Baseball dataset ([http://www.seanlahman.com/baseball-archive/statistics/](http://www.seanlahman.com/baseball-archive/statistics/)) which in total contains 24 tables with 80000 rows in each in average.

+---

+1. Batting Table - contains information about batters.
+Players, runs, hits, home runs, doubles, triples e.t.c
+2. Pitching table - contains information about pitchers.
+Players, wild pitches, strikeouts, walks, opponents batting averages e.t.c
+3. Fielding Table - contains information about each player performance on each field.
+Games, position, time played, assists e.t.c
+4. AllstarFull table - contains information about Allstar games and players.
+5. HallOfFame table - contains information about hall of fame players, votes for them, voting method, honor category e.t.c
+6. Managers table - contains information about teams managers, leagues, performance, managerial order e.t.c
+7. Teams table - contains information about teams players, franchise, league, division, all possible stats.
+8. BattingPost table - contains information about battings posts which contains players info at bats.
+9. PitchingPost table - contains information about pitching posts and players info at pitches.
+10. TeamFranchises table - contains information is team currently active, franchise name e.t.c
+11. FieldingOF table - contains information about field itself, how many plays were played on left, right or center field.
+12. ManagersHalf table - contains information about managers performance during the half
+13. TeamsHalf table - contains information about team performance during the half
+14. Salaries table - contains info about players and managers salaries
+15. SeriesPost table - contains info about winning and losing series of teams
+16. AwardsManagers table - contains info about awards gained by managers
+17. AwardsPlayers table - contains info about awards gained by players
+18. AwardsShareManagers table - contains more specific info like number of votes each manager received for gaining award
+19. AwardsSharePlayers table - contains more specific info like number of votes each player received for gaining award
+20. FieldingPost table - contains info about fielding posts, rounds positions, teams e.t.c
+21. Appearances table - contains player stats, like total games played as a Cather, pitcher, centerfield, right fielder e.t.c
+22. Schools table - contains info about schools that were founding baseball teams
+23. CollegePlaying table - links player and his school foreign keys
+24. MASTER table - contains detailed personal info about the players like weight, birth and death date, their final game and retroId e.t.c

+### General complex questions that our sample database can answer on:

+- Can we retrieve all information about the baseball player career?
+- Can we determine the strongest baseball colleges that raised biggest amount of champions?
+- Can we find pitchers that are suffering more from some certain batters from others?
+- Can we find biggest disappointments in baseball career that ruined their perfect career after college?
+- Can we find similar patterns in players performance in different positions on field and their awards?
+- Can we determine patterns on field behavior that are in direct ration influences players salary?
+- Can we find players that has the closest playing stats as Hall of Fame players, but don't have enough awards to be popular?
+- How many players, who played in All-Star matches are currently dead?
+- Which players have the biggest win rate that are are members of Hall of Fame?
+- Can we determine patterns in gaining "Best manager" awards?
+- Which player earned the highest salary, and in which team he was?
+- Can we find the best Catcher In history of baseball, and how many games he played?
+- Which game had the maximum number of home runs?
+- Name the player which have the most votes in Hall Of Fame standings, in comparison to other players, and in which team he played?
+- From which country is the biggest amount  that were members of Hall of Fame?

 We will use postgresql, cause its better fits client-server communication rather than sqlite and due to familiarity of team members with it.